Tangerine’s line of investment funds is one of the choices investors have if they want to purchase index funds.

 - International Stocks (10%) → MSCI EAFE Index

-The fund has a risk rating of “low to medium”, and its average performance* since inception is 4.49%.
-It’s MER is 1.07%.
+The fund has a risk rating of “low to medium” and its MER is 1.06%.

 B. Tangerine Balanced Portfolio (INI220)

 This fund holds a fair balance of bonds (40%) and stocks (60%).
 It is designed for investors who want to potentially generate more growth in their portfolio through stocks without facing a higher level of volatility that is normally experienced with an all-equity fund.
 Its asset allocation is as follows:

 - Canadian bonds (40%)